webforge-labs/cms/README.md

 A big thank you to [BrowserStack.com](https://www.browserstack.com) for sponsoring a free Live account, that allows us to test on Iphones and other devices.

+## BC Breaks for 3.0.x

+- symfony/symfony is now longer a dependency.
+You have to use symfony/flex and configure EVERYTHING on your own. (prepend config is no longer used)
+- the public folder is now www (not public)
+-

 ## BC Breaks for 2.3.x

 - after serialization there will be no automatic flush (after each binary serialization) as before - this was slow as hell.
 You have call em->flush yourself